Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \subsubsection{The cohomology}

-The discussion above gives us a characterisation of the \((2,2)\)-cohomology group of the whole Poincaré superalgebra which we will later be able to bootstrap in order to study a particular class of filtered subdeformations.
+The discussion above gives us a characterisation of the $(2,2)$-cohomology group of the whole flat model superalgebra $\fs$ which we will later be able to bootstrap in order to study a particular class of filtered subdeformations.

-\begin{lemma} Let \(\alpha+\beta+\gamma\) be a cocycle in \(\ssC^{2,2}(\fs_-;\fs)\) where
+\begin{Lemma} Let $\alpha+\beta+\gamma$ be a cocycle in $\ssC^{2,2}(\fs_-;\fs)$ where

-Then the cohomology class \([\alpha+\beta+\gamma]\in \ssH^{2,2}(\fs_-;\fs)\) has a unique representative \(\beta'+\gamma'\) with no \(\Hom(\Wedge^2 V,V)\) component.
-We denote the space of such \emph{normalised cocycles} by \(\cH^{2,2}\):
+Then the cohomology class $[\alpha+\beta+\gamma]\in \ssH^{2,2}(\fs_-;\fs)$ has a unique representative $\beta'+\gamma'$ with no $\Hom\bigl(\Wedge^2 V,V\bigr)$ component.
+We denote the space of such \emph{normalised cocycles} by $\cH^{2,2}$